 Yearlings and 2 Year olds: The horse will have a Linear score sheet filled out and be scored for a Premium.

-3 year old Mares & Geldings: The horse will have a Linear score sheet filled out and measured for height, and will be scored for a Premium and “Star” predicate, if scoring and height is sufficient they will be issued either Studbook or Star Registration after their current Registration paper is submitted for updating.
+3 year old Mares & Geldings: The horse will have a Linear score sheet filled out and measured for height and scored for a Premium.
+“Star” predicate will be awarded if scoring and height is sufficient.
+Registration papers will be submitted for updating to Studbook or Star.

-3 year old or older Foal Book Stallions: Will have a Linear score sheet filled out, be measured and scored for a Premium, a Star, and the possibility of becoming a “Keured Stallion” (Provisionally Approved) and therefore be eligible to become an Approved Studbook Stallion based on Performance or through Stallion Performance Testing (SPT).
+3 year old or older Foal Book Stallions: Will have a Linear score sheet filled out and be measured.
+Scoring will include a Premium, scoring for Star, and the possibility of becoming a "Provisionally Approved Stallion".
+Provisional Approval means the stallion is eligible to become an Approved Studbook Stallion based on Performance or through Stallion Performance Testing (SPT).

-Star Mares: Will have a Linear score sheet filled out, be measured and scored for Provisional Crown (4yr old minimum) or Provisional Model (7r old minimum).
+Star Mares: Will have a Linear score sheet filled out and be measured.
+Scoring will include, Provisional Crown (4 yr. old minimum) or Provisional Model (7 yr. old minimum).
 If advised for Crown or Model, the Mare must pass a performance test (IBOP) ideally within the next year.

-Repeat Evaluations: Age, training and conditioning can sometimes improve the scores of a horse therefore, you may show your horses to be evaluated multiple times in order to have their status upgraded.
-Stallions may also be presented multiple times in order to achieve a score as a “Keured Stallion”.
+Repeat Evaluations: Age, training and conditioning can sometimes improve the scores of a horse.
+Therefore, you may have your horses evaluated multiple times in order to have their status upgraded.
+Stallions may also be presented multiple times in order to achieve a score as a “Provisionally Approved Stallion”.

-IBOP Test: Mares who have been designated a provisional Crown or Model must take an IBOP riding or driving test.
+IBOP Test: Mares who have been designated as Provisional Crown or Model must take an IBOP riding or driving test.
 If scoring is sufficient they will be issued the respective predicate.

-Inspection Fees: Entry fees are $70 per horse, plus $200 for judges travel/hotel.
-The judges expenses is an estimate, depending on how many horses are entered for inspection that fee can be less.
+Inspection Fees: Entry fees are $70 per horse, plus $200 for judge(s) travel/hotel.
+The judge(s) expenses are an estimate.
+Depending on how many horses are entered for inspection, the fee may be less.

-NOTE: Owners need to to be aware that there are different height, age and score requirements for the various Predicates (Star, Crown, Model, etc.) and “Keured Stallion” selection.
+NOTE: Owners need to to be aware that there are different height, age, and score requirements for the various mare Predicates (Star, Crown, and Model) and Star or Provisionally Approved Stallion selection.
 For more information on these requirements go to the Friesian BBR or Part-Bred PBBR.

 FHS Inspection Judges